-Our supplier outreach efforts for the Conflict Minerals necessary for the production or manufacturing of our products for the reporting period ending December 31, 2023, are as follows:
+Our supplier outreach efforts for the Conflict Minerals necessary for the production or manufacturing of our products for the reporting period ending December 31, 2024, are as follows:

-- Conducted a survey of all applicable suppliers with the CMRT to identify the SOR facilities within our supply chain that process the Conflict Minerals necessary for the production or manufacturing of our products. - o Reviewed the CMRTs provided by suppliers for completeness and accuracy and communicated any concerns with suppliers to obtain additional information and details. - o Our response rate for supplier CMRTs was 100%. - Validated SOR facilities as active and conformant to RMAP. - o Monitored, tracked, and reported on suppliers that fell out of conformance with our Ethical Minerals Sourcing Policy based on biweekly and monthly compliance status reports. - o Mitigated risks identified on supplier CMRTs by directly communicating with suppliers to engage SOR facilities to participate in RMAP and align to the OECD Guidance. - Our ethical minerals team received quarterly consultations from a third-party consulting firm to review our Ethical Minerals Program and align with industry best practices.
+- Conducted a survey of all applicable suppliers with the CMRT to identify the SOR facilities within our supply chain that process the Conflict Minerals necessary for the production or manufacturing of our products. - Reviewed the CMRTs provided by suppliers for completeness and accuracy and communicated any concerns with suppliers to obtain additional information and details. - o Our response rate for supplier CMRTs was 100% for calendar year 2024. - Validated SOR facilities as active and conformant to RMAP. - Monitored, tracked, and reported on suppliers that fell out of conformance with our Ethical Minerals Sourcing Policy in biweekly and monthly compliance status reports to internal and external stakeholders. - Mitigated risks identified on supplier CMRTs by directly communicating with suppliers to engage SOR

+- facilities to participate in RMAP and align to the OECD Guidance. - o Our ethical minerals team received quarterly consultations from a third-party consulting firm to review our Ethical Minerals Program and align with industry best practices.